TODAY'S TOPIC:

 |

-leaders who have been assassinated worldwide, probably none has
+political leaders who have been assassinated worldwide, probably

-saddened Americans more than the assassination of Benazir Bhutto on
+none has saddened Americans more than the assassination of Benazir

-December 27, 2007.
-Her death motivated us to regroup our efforts to
+Bhutto on December 27, 2007.
+Her death motivated us to regroup our

-defeat terrorism, especially as we evaluate our current presidential
+efforts to defeat terrorism, especially as we evaluate our current

-candidates.
+presidential candidates.
 Who can protect us at home?
-Who can form relationships
+Who can form

-with our allies?
-Who is willing to risk his or her life?
-The Bhutto
+relationships with our allies?
+Who is willing to risk his or her

-time in exile and became the chairperson of the Pakistan Peoples Party.
+spent some time in exile and became the chairperson of the Pakistan

 Bhutto was different

-Muslim.
-She felt it was her calling or destiny to return to Pakistan
+moderate Muslim.
+She felt it was her calling or destiny to return

-and establish democracy.
-She was the first female Muslim leader.
-She
+to Pakistan and establish democracy.
+She was the first female

-an assassination attempt on Bhutto in October, 2007.
-Although she
+been an assassination attempt on Bhutto in October, 2007.
+Although

 grassroots, people-to-people politics.
 It is not California or New